abhi-vellala/moisture_content_prediction_polynomial_regression_regularization/README.md

 1. Import data to R and create a plot of Moisture versus Protein.
 Do you think that these data are described well by a linear model?

-2. Consider model 𝑀𝑀𝑖𝑖 in which Moisture is normally distributed, and the expected Moisture is a polynomial function of Protein including the polynomial terms up to power 𝑖𝑖 (i.e M1 is a linear model, M2 is a quadratic model and so on).
-Report a probabilistic model that describes 𝑀𝑀𝑖𝑖.
+2. Consider model 𝑀𝑖 in which Moisture is normally distributed, and the expected Moisture is a polynomial function of Protein including the polynomial terms up to power 𝑖 (i.e M1 is a linear model, M2 is a quadratic model and so on).
+Report a probabilistic model that describes 𝑀𝑖.
 Why is it appropriate to use MSE criterion when fitting this model to a training data?

 3. Divide the data into training and validation sets( 50%/50%) and fit models